Contributing

 The photo should be of a bird (or birds), not of a scene with a bird (or birds) in it.

 It doesn’t need to fill the frame, but it should be prominent in the photo and you should be able to see details of the bird or birds.
-Have a look at my photos — I think the Chaffinch and Riroriro shots are probably at the lower limit.
+Have a look at my photos — I think the Chaffinch, Riroriro, and Warou shots are probably at the lower limit.
 Also the Pāteke scrapes in by including multiple birds in excellent lighting.

 Many birds are found in bush or under canopies.
 This can make the scene quite dark.
 That is not a problem in itself, but the bird needs to be clearly visible.